 Montmartre

 Montmartre is one of the districts of Paris located near the Seine, precisely positioned on a hill of about 130 meters high.
 This charming neighborhood has been the scene of many important events in the history of Paris, such as battles, the birth of the artistic style known as impressionism and the rise of the French bohemian movement in the 19th century.
-It is worth mentioning that it was once one of the most rural areas of the City of Light, at least a century ago, to become today one of the most touristy neighborhoods.
+It is worth mentioning that it was once one of the most rural areas of the City of Light, at least a century ago, and today it is one of the most touristy neighborhoods.

 It is important to mention that this neighborhood was the birthplace of the impressionists, of the Parisian bohemia that we will talk about later, as well as of the most important battle theaters during the Franco-Prussian war and the Commune.